erikdonohoo/angular-template/README.md

 # Angular Template with Grunt/Bower

 This template is a starting point for making angular apps.
-It is bundled with authentication and a collection of other useful MTC modules for helping you build your app.

 ### Getting Started